 Meet Dr. Ben Bassin, CannonDesign’s inaugural Innovation Fellow

-Dr. Ben Bassin has joined CannonDesign as our first-ever innovation fellow.
-In this newly formed role, Ben will focus on health innovation within Blue Cottage of CannonDesign while also helping amplify our company’s entrepreneurial culture.
+Dr. Ben Bassin has joined Blue Cottage of CannonDesign as its first-ever innovation fellow.
+In this newly formed role, Ben will focus on health innovation within Blue Cottage of CannonDesign while also helping amplify CannonDesign's entrepreneurial culture.